ageagainstthemachine/EnviroSnoop/README.md

 - `supervisor`: Provides access to CircuitPython's supervisor functions.
 - `busio`: Provides support for bus protocols like I2C and SPI.
 - `adafruit_requests`: CircuitPython library for making HTTP requests.
+- `adafruit_connection_manager`: Library for managing sockets and connections.
 - `ssl`: Provides access to Transport Layer Security (TLS) encryption and peer authentication facilities for network sockets.
 - `circuitpython_base64`: Base64 encoding and decoding for CircuitPython.
+Note: I have renamed the standard base64.mpy to be circuitpython_base64.mpy.

 ### Display Libraries
 - `displayio`: For managing displays.